Golang Release 1.21: maps

 func EqualFunc[M1 ~map[K]V1, M2 ~map[K]V2, K comparable, V1, V2 any](m1 M1, m2 M2, eq func(V1, V2) bool) bool

-function is easier to understand.
-It simply defines two generic types, M1
+The Equal function is easier to understand.
+It simply defines two generic types, M1 and M2, which represent maps of

 comparable value.
-The second type is V
+The second type is V, representing map values,

 and it also allows being of a comparable type.